List of Johns Hopkins University defunct societies: Roughnecks

-The Ubiquiteers
+Ubiquiteers

 The Ubiquiteers was a social club founded at the Johns Hopkins Bloomberg School of Public Health in 1921 by James Shirley Sweeney to encourage increased student interaction among the diverse student body.
-Sweeney first brought the idea of the club to the attention of prominent Johns Hopkins administration at a formal dinner held by the Rockefeller Foundation for its fellows at the School.
+Sweeney first brought the idea of the club to the attention of the prominent Johns Hopkins administration at a formal dinner held by the Rockefeller Foundation for its fellows at the school.
 William H. Welch, the director of the School of Public Health, warmly embraced the idea.

-The club would meet for weekly drinks, allowing students of various backgrounds to interact with each other and provide an opportunity to share knowledge.
+The club would meet for weekly drinks, allowing students of various backgrounds to interact with each other and providing an opportunity to share knowledge.
 The Ubiquiteers' name (which Howell referred to as that "pleasing addition to our thesaurus verborum") can be traced to Thomas John LeBlanc, ScD '24, the club's third president.
 As the Ubiquiteers' first yearbook makes clear, the etymology of Ubiquiteers "suggests rarities from all ends of the earth."Their mission, as Sweeney later described it, was to "cultivate useful friendships, to broaden and develop minds; and to always stand ready to serve its members who might be in distant lands."